GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It is better to have 100 functions operate on one data structure than to have 10 functions operate on 10 data structures.
+> ### It was on one of my journeys between the EDSAC room and the punching equipment the realization came over me with full force that a good part of the remainder of my life was going to be spent in finding errors in my own programs.
 >
-> ~ *Alan Perlis*
+> ~ *Maurice Wilkes*

 ---
 ## 🏎 Quick Facts